ballerina-attic/message-tracing-with-stream-processor/README.md

 }

 # `findMarks()` is a function to find a student's marks from the marks record database.
+#
 # + stuId -  This is the id of the student.
 # + return - This function returns a json object.
 If data is added it returns json containing a status and id of student added.
 #            If data is not added , it returns the json containing a status and error message.

 public function findMarks(int stuId) returns (json) {
     json status = {};
     string sqlString = "SELECT * FROM marks WHERE student_Id = " + stuId;
-    // Getting student marks of the given ID.
+    // Getting student marks of the given ID. var returnValue = databaseEP->select(sqlString, Marks, loadToMemory = true);
-    // Invoking select operation in testDB.
-    var ret = databaseEP->select(sqlString, Marks, loadToMemory = true);

     // Assigning data obtained from db to a table. table<Marks> dataTable;
-    match ret {
+    match returnValue {
-        table tableReturned => datatable = tableReturned;
+        table tableReturned => dataTable = tableReturned;
         error err => {
             log:printError(err.message,err= err);
             status = { "Status": "Select data from student table failed: ", "Error": err.message };